Carl Hayward "2005 Local Hero"

 Talented Huntington Beach surfer/shaper/mentor and rocket fish proponent

-Standing in at an imposing 6’4” with a tremendous wingspan, Carl Hayward was a dominant force in the line-up at Huntington pier during the 1970s (his friend and ex-partner Dwight Dunn called him an “animal” in the water).
+Standing at an imposing 6’4” with a tremendous wingspan, Carl Hayward was a dominant force in the lineup at the Huntington Pier during the 1970s.
 A master tuberider, his penchant for riding the rocket fish design would became his calling card both as a shaper and a surfer.

-Born (1956) in Massachusetts, Hayward moved to Huntington Beach from Providence, Rhode Island with his recently divorced mother at the age of 13.
-Although his ascension into the tight-knit group of south side locals was difficult early on, he quickly became one of the best young surfers in Huntington.
+Hayward moved to Huntington Beach from Providence, Rhode Island with his recently divorced mother at the age of 13.
+Although his ascension into the tight-knit group of southside locals was difficult, he quickly became one of the best young surfers in H.B.

-His interest in surfboard design developed early too, and he enjoyed telling his family the story of how his stepfather handed him $25 and told him to “go figure out what you want to do with your life.”
+His interest in surfboard design developed early and he enjoyed telling his family the story of how his stepfather handed him $25 and told him to “go figure out what you want to do with your life.”
 Hayward used the money to buy a surfboard blank and built the board from scratch.
-Surfboard shaping would become a passion he carried for the rest of his life, and for over a decade and a half it was a business as well.
+Shaping would become a passion that he carried forth for the rest of his life.
+And for over a decade and a half, it was a business as well.

-After graduating from Edison High in 1974 he began shaping for Infinity Surfboards and eventually Wayne Brown Surfboards.
-From 1979-1988 he ran Carl Hayward Surfboards from three different locations on Main St. (one store survived the Jack’s Surfboards fire, another escaped the 1984 Op Pro riot), and it was here that he refined his rocket fish shapes--the design for which he is most associated.
+After graduating from Edison High in 1974, Hayward began shaping for Infinity Surfboards and eventually Wayne Brown Surfboards.
+From 1979 to 1988, he ran Carl Hayward Surfboards from three different locations on Main Street and it was here that he refined his rocket fish shapes — the design for which he is most known for.